Debris falls from supertall NYC skyscraper; no one injured

-NEW YORK (AP) — Problems with a crane at a supertall skyscraper nearing completion in New York City sent debris falling, but no one was injured, officials said Thursday.
+NEW YORK (AP) — Debris fell from a supertall skyscraper nearing completion in New York City as the top of a crane spun in the wind Thursday evening, but no one was injured, officials said.

 Video posted to social media showed the top of the crane revolving in a full circle in rainy weather at the building, which has topped out at over 1,400 feet, on West 57th Street in Manhattan.

-The Fire Department of New York said operations at the building started shortly before 7 p.m.
-The Department of Buildings had sent inspectors to the scene.
+Fire officials said they started operations at the building shortly before 7 p.m.
+The Buildings Department sent inspectors.
 Traffic was shut down in the area, and subway trains were rerouted.

+The crane is stable and is being evaluated, Buildings Department spokesperson Andrew Rudansky said in an email.
+The crane is designed to spin in the wind, he said, but inspectors are trying to determine what caused debris to fall.

 The skyscraper was developed by JDS Construction Group.
 A message was left with the company.